Sparse bounds for discrete singular Radon transforms: Introduction

 In this paper we consider sparse bounds for the operator $T_P$.
 Sparse bounds go back to Lerner's alternative proof of the $A_2$ theorem \cite{L13} and there have since been a number of important further developments.
 Here we use the concept of \emph{bilinear} sparse bounds from \cite{BFP}, \cite{CDO18}, \cite{L17}.
 Recently, many new directions have been studied, including sparse domination of Radon transforms \cite{CO17}, \cite{O19}, \cite{H19}, discrete analogues, \cite{CKL16}, \cite{KL18} and operators on spaces of homogeneous type \cite{AV14}.

 As far as we are aware sparse bounds for our operator $T_P$ are only known in the case $n=d=1$, $P(y)=y^3$, $K(y)=1/y$, due to Culiuc-Kesler-Lacey \cite{CKL16}.
 The proof of \cite{CKL16} also works for the case $P(y)=y^k$ with no modifications to the argument if $k$ is odd (if $k$ is even, the corresponding operator vanishes identically).
-Our goal is to prove sparse bounds for the operator $T_P$ for a wider class of polynomial mappings $P$.
+Our goal in this paper is to push the methods of \cite{CKL16} to prove sparse bounds for the operator $T_P$ for a large class of polynomial mappings $P$.
 Let us write

 where the sum is over multiindices $\alpha\in\N_0^d$ and only finitely many of the $(c_\alpha)_\alpha$ are non-zero.

 \begin{samepage} \begin{defna} We say that $P=(P_1,\dots,P_n)$ is \emph{admissible} if $P(0)=0$, $c_\alpha\in\Z^n$ for all $\alpha$ and the following conditions are satisfied: \begin{enumerate} \item [1.] \emph{Condition (\L).} There exist constants $\beta, L_0>0$ such that $|P(t)| \ge |t|^\beta$ for all $|t| \ge L_0$. \item [2.] \emph{Condition (C).} For each $i \in \{1, \dots, n\}$ there exists a multiindex $\alpha^{(i)}$ with $|\alpha^{(i)}| = \deg P_i$ such that $c_\alpha$ equals the $i$th unit vector in $\R^n$. \end{enumerate} \end{defna} \end{samepage} We note that Condition (C) is always satisfied if $n=1$ (up to our normalizing assumptions that the leading coefficient of $P$ equals one and the constant term equals zero).
 Condition (\L) on the other hand holds always if $d=1$.
 In particular, the class of admissible polynomials includes all monic polynomials without constant term if $n=d=1$.